Aditya-Gupta1/shopping-application-mongodb/README.md

 1. Every product has a unique name.
 2. All sellers and customers have a unique email.
 3. Only address and phone no of customers can be edited.
+4. Only seller phone no can be edited.